-(Note that the first word in the trope name is pronounced "suhm-uh-lyay".)
+(Note that the first word in the trope name is pronounced "som-uh-lyeh.")

 - Elaborate, perhaps mixed, metaphors, sometimes even incorporating Faux Symbolism to give more gravitas to the wine tasting.

-- Personification of the wine, ascribing to it personality traits, moods, and even moral agency.
+- Personification of the wine, ascribing to it personality traits, poetically-described moods, and even moral agency.

-- Tastes Like Feet, except not necessarily negative: even an admirable wine may be compared to metal, cat pee, gasoline, or the like.
+- Tastes Like Feet, except not necessarily negative: even an admirable wine may be compared to metal, tobacco, pee, gasoline, or the like.

 - Stock phrases, "A good year" being especially common.

-, i.e. attempting to describe the characteristics of something in a medium ill-suited for the job.
-Not surprisingly, the end results are similar
+Basically, wine critics are wrestling with the same problem as the makers of perfume commercials, i.e. attempting to describe the characteristics of something in a medium ill-suited for the job.
+(See also It Tastes Like Feet for the Evil Twin to this.)
+Not surprisingly, the end results are similar.

 - There was an advert for Gordon's Gin in the UK where a very pretentious guy at a garden party was going on about a glass of wine having aromas of things like wood pigeon and pebbles in the rain and being mocked by two nearby gin and tonic drinkers.

-- Kami No Shizuku is a manga about wine tasting and serving that is memetic for trying too hard to make being a sommelier sound awesome, and naturally is drowning in this, with the protagonist having LSD-like visions from the wine flavors.
+- The Drops of God is a manga about wine tasting and serving that is memetic for trying too hard to make being a sommelier sound awesome, and naturally is drowning in this, with the protagonist having LSD-like visions from the wine flavors.
 He is on a quest to find twelve wines that are described by comparing their flavors to Jesus' apostles.